Student loans Dates

 Increases to your loan

 Course fees you borrowed from StudyLink that are paid directly to your education provider.

 Amounts you borrowed from StudyLink to cover your course-related costs while studying.

 Amounts you borrowed from StudyLink to cover your living costs while studying.

 StudyLink charges a $60 establishment fee when you open a new loan account.
 The fee is added to your loan as soon as your first payment comes out.

 If your student loan started before April 2012, these are the amounts you borrowed, and any interest charged by StudyLink from when you first got your loan until the loan was transferred to us.
 Any payments you made to StudyLink are also included here.

 Opening loan balance

-This is your loan balance for earlier periods and includes all loan increases such as amounts you have borrowed and loan decreases like payments you have made.
-You will usually see this amount if you loan started before April 2006.
+This is your loan balance for earlier periods and includes all loan increases, such as amounts you have borrowed, and loan decreases like payments you have made.
+You will usually see this amount if your loan started before April 2006.

 We charge a $40 administration fee each year to cover the costs of managing your loan.
 You are not charged an administration fee in the same year that you are charged an establishment fee.